T-Mose/AutomatedGrading/README.md

 1. **Prepare the Excel File**: The `students.xlsx` file should have student IDs in the first column.
 2. **Set Up the Unit Test**: Place the `UnitTests.java` file in the same directory as the scripts.
 3. **Ensure the JAR Files Are in Place**: The `junit-4.13.2.jar` and `hamcrest-core-1.3.jar` must be in the same directory as the Python scripts.
-4. **Add Unit tests** Either from the folder or selfmade ones, into the UnitTests.java file.
+4. **Add Unit tests**: Either from the folder or selfmade ones, into the UnitTests.java file.
 By default is this emtpy.
 If selfmade ones are made, paste these in into this files class.
 5. **Run the Script**:
-   - For unit testing: `python AutoCompilerUnitTest.py <task_number>`
+   - For unit testing: `python AutoGrader.py <task_number>`
-   - For compile-only: `python AutoCompilerTest.py <task_number>`
+   - For compile-only: `python AutoGrader.py <task_number>` N

    Replace `<task_number>` with the appropriate task (e.g., 2 for Task 2).
+   The second parameter is optional
+      `<Y>` or nothing (default) to run with unit tests `<N>` to only compile the students reposetories

+   **Examples**:
+      python AutoCompilerUnitTest.py 2
+      python AutoCompilerUnitTest.py 2 N